 Think back over the years as how we were rewarded by people around us.
-For example, even before the age of three perhaps, we were praised for using the potty, rather than passing bodily function on the floor during the transition from the diaper to the toilet.
-Some of us were probably awarded with stickers on a sticker chart.
+For example, some of us were probably awarded with stickers on a sticker chart.
 When we started schooling, we were given a report card, full of grades, indicating how well we had performed for the year.

 Our parents pushed us to score straight A’s on our report card, to be recognized as good students and to earn a pass to a prestigious tertiary education institution.
 There, we were also judged on how well we performed during exams; and once we hit the job market, the gleaming salary slip was an indicator of how successful we had become.